TheThirdOne/random-sorting/README.md

 ## Warning / Expectations

-As can probably be assumed form the title of this post, this post will be about analysis of sorting algorithms through a different method.
+As can probably be assumed form the title of this post, this post will be about analysis of sorting algorithms through a non-standard method.
 As such, the standard method using Big O notation might be useful to know before reading, but is not strictly neccessary as this will not contain any references to Big O after this.
 However, some familiarity with the various sorting algorithms is almost a neccessity.
 The implementation of  each of the algotihms is shown though, so with a quick read of wikipedia it should be possible to learn enough to follow if you are determined.
 If you have taken any introductary CS classes that had a section on sorting algorithms you should be fine.

+Code for all of the sorts will be included because knowing how the exact implementation details is essential to understanding the graphs we will be using.
+If you would prefer to skip the code sections, you should be mostly fine if you don't want a deep understanding.

 ## Histogram

+*_Likely to be gone in later edits_:*
 The visualization I remember and am trying to recreate is a histogram of initial positions in the array vs final positions in the array.

+*_Ignore the secondary histogram below all of the graphs, it will be gone in future versions_*

 For example, a histogram of an algorithm that does nothing looks like: